mewbotorg/mewbot/docs/README_DOCS.md

 2) This will install `sphinx` and the plugins it needs to build
 3) `cd` into `./docs` (the folder containing this file)
 4) Run `sphinx-apidoc -o source_mewbot/ ../src/mewbot` - This will recursively generate sphinx docs for the entire code base off the docstrings embedded in the code itself.
-5) Run `sphinx-apidoc -o source_examples/ ../src/examples` - This will do the same for the examples
+5) Run `sphinx-apidoc -o source_examples/ ../src/examples` - This will do the same for the examples .
+6) The output of this will be stored in the `source_mewbot` and `source_examples` folders respectively.
-6) NOTE - doc strings in the source are considered a source of truth.
+7) NOTE - doc strings in the source are considered a source of truth.
 Please DO NOT edit the generated files - please edit the doc strings in `src` directly.
-7) Run `python generate_sub_indexes.py` - this will generate index files for `design-docs`, `dev-docs` e.t.c. as well as the auto generated fies in `source_mewbot` and `source_examples`
+8) Run `python generate_sub_indexes.py` - this will generate index files for `design-docs`, `dev-docs` e.t.c. as well as the auto generated fies in `source_mewbot` and `source_examples`
-8) Run `python purge_sphinx_cache.py` - to actually make these changes show up anywhere.
+9) Run `python purge_sphinx_cache.py` - to actually make these changes show up anywhere.
-9) Run `make html` (or any of the other output methods supported by `sphinx` - for a full list see their documentation)
+10) Run `make html` (or any of the other output methods supported by `sphinx` - for a full list see their documentation)
-10) The doc files will be generated in the `_build/html` in this directory
+11) The doc files will be generated in the `_build/html` in this directory
-11) Open `_build\html\index.html` with your favourite web browser, and enjoy!
+12) Open `_build\html\index.html` with your favourite web browser, and enjoy!

 # How to I contribute to these docs?